lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 SCHC C/D and SCHC F/R are located on both sides of the LPWAN transmission, i.e. on the Dev side and on the Network side.

-Let's describe the operation in the Uplink direction.
-The Device application packets use IPv6 or IPv6/UDP protocols.
-Before sending these packets, the Dev compresses their headers using SCHC C/D and, if the SCHC Packet resulting from the compression exceeds the maximum payload size of the underlying LPWAN technology, SCHC F/R is performed (see {{Frag}}).
+The operation in the Uplink direction is as follows.
+The Device application uses IPv6 or IPv6/UDP protocols.
+Before sending the packets, the Dev compresses their headers using SCHC C/D and, if the SCHC Packet resulting from the compression exceeds the maximum payload size of the underlying LPWAN technology, SCHC F/R is performed (see {{Frag}}).
 The resulting SCHC Fragments are sent to an LPWAN Radio Gateway (RG) which forwards them to a Network Gateway (NGW).
 The NGW sends the data to a SCHC F/R and then to the SCHC C/D for decompression.
-The SCHC F/R and C/D on the Network side can be located in the NGW or somewhere else as long as a tunnel is established between them and the NGW.
+The SCHC F/R and C/D on the Network side can be located in the NGW, or somewhere else as long as a tunnel is established between them and the NGW.
 Note that, for some LPWAN technologies, it MAY be suitable to locate the SCHC F/R functionality nearer the NGW, in order to better deal with time constraints of such technologies.
 The SCHC C/D and F/R on both sides MUST share the same set of Rules.
 After decompression, the packet can be sent over the Internet to one or several LPWAN Application Servers (App).

-The SCHC C/D and F/R process is symmetrical, therefore the description of the Downlink direction trivially derives from the one above.
+The SCHC C/D and F/R process is symmetrical, therefore the description of the Downlink direction is symmetrical to the one above.

 # Rule ID